AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/ajax-form-handling.md

 ---
-description: AJAX Form Handling - [!DNL Marketo Measure]
+description: "AJAX Form Handling guidance for Marketo Measure users"
 title: AJAX Form Handling
 exl-id: 042e42ff-d8d9-4380-b878-aba4934bc4a0
 feature: Tracking
 ---
 # AJAX Form Handling {#ajax-form-handling}

 To manually report customer conversions to [!DNL Marketo Measure], there is a simple API that you can use.
 Both of these JavaScript APIs are automatically available on your site, if you have tracking code on it.
 No need to do anything special to access them.